murikistudio/simple-gui-transitions/README.md

 [Download it on Godot Asset Library](https://godotengine.org/asset-library/asset/1613)

+## Installation
+- Install the plugin through the [AssetLib](https://godotengine.org/asset-library/asset/1613) **or** copy the plugin `addons` folder to your project's directory
+- Enable the plugin on `Project > Project Settings > Plugins`
+- Reload your current project

-## Project Settings
+## Global Settings
-As of version v0.1.0 onwards the default transition settings can be set on `Project Settings > GUI Transitions > Config`.
+As of version v0.1.0 onwards the default transition settings can be set on `Project > Project Settings > GUI Transitions > Config`.
 Those settings will be applied on top of any default property on the node `GuiTransition`.
 This is useful to increase or decrease the speed of transitions on the whole project, for example.
 See each property description below.

 ## Node `GuiTransition`